shawenyao/jekyll-now/_posts/2020-10-11-Pricing-Uniswap-Liquidity-Pools.md

 One on hand, as transactions happen, newly-arrived supply or demand drives the price away from its starting point.
 Formerly known as price slippage, this phenomenon unfortunately always incurs a loss (to see why, see appendix) to the liquidity provider.
 To compensate for the loss, AMM charges a fee for every transaction.
 For example, Uniswap collects 0.3% on all trades.
 The fees are put back to the pool immediately after collection and every liquidity provider has a pro rata claim on them.
 As it stands, fee income is effectively the sole incentivie for liquidity providers to contribute assets into the pool.

 The introduction of transaction fees brings _path dependence_ into the equation.
 Depending on how many orders (and how big the order size is) have been fulfilled, liquidity providers might or might not be able to make a profit on their investment.
-This requires a slight modification to the constant production formula introduced earlier,
+This requires a slight modification to the constant production formula introduced earlier:

 $$ a_t b_t = k + \sum_{i=1}^{t} f_i $$